 “Yes, I did, and I’m so sorry,” she said.
 “I read it in the ski newsletter.”

 She went on to explain that my dad, especially on the Rocky Mountain hut trips, was a ski mentor to her.
-Linda wasn’t just an acquaintance and upon realizing this fact, I basically lost my composure.
-I’m a very emotional person.
+Linda wasn’t just a casual acquaintance of his, and upon realizing this fact I basically lost my composure.
+It was suddenly all too much to take in.
 The loss of my dad was just too recent.
+I wasn’t ready for this.
 A wave of overwhelming grief swept through me at that moment and did not let go.
-As we hugged, I blurted out,
+Seeing this, she drew into her arms for a hug and as I rested against her shoulder, I blurted out,

 Through our fathers, we agreed, our love of the outdoors was nurtured.